runtimeverification/verified-smart-contracts/README.md

 ## Resources

-We use the [K-framework] and its verification infrastructure throughout the formal verification effort as mentioned above.
+We use the [K-framework] and its verification infrastructure throughout the formal verification effort.
 All of the formal specifications are mechanized within the K-framework as well.
 Therefore, some background knowledge about the K-framework would be necessary for reading and fully understanding the formal specifications and reproducing the mechanized proofs.
-We refer the reader to existing resources for background knowledge about the K-framework and its verification infrastructure as follows.
+We refer the reader to the following resources for background knowledge about the K-framework and its verification infrastructure.

 * [K-framework]
   * [Download] and [install]